arcticmatt/systems_programming/README.md

 # Messing Around With Systems Programming
-This repository contains some code I've written to help me better understand systems programming APIs and concepts (e.g. Unix domain sockets).
+This repository contains some code I've written to help me better understand systems programming APIs and concepts, and things that are within the realm of systems programming.
+Here's some stuff that's covered:

+* Unix Domain Sockets
+* FlatBuffers
+* Folly (Facebook's open source C++ library)
+  * Folly Futures
+  * Folly Async Sockets

 ## Running the Code